Bowl of cucamelons with vines.

 To know if the Cucamelons are ready for harvesting, you must be mindful of their size.
 The Cucamelons should still be firm and have the size of a grape to know they are ready for harvesting.
 The size and the firmness of the Cucamelons will indicate that it is time.

-Everything you Need to Know About Cucamelons
+Everything You Need to Know About Cucamelons

 Americans need to become more familiar with Cucamelons.
 This fruit is something you want to experience and know about.
 It is recognized as the most exciting fruit you could grow.